-Katie Kenyon missing: Woman, 33, vanishes after getting into transit van
+Missing woman not seen for three days after getting into transit van as man arrested

 Katie Kenyon, 33, has not been seen by her worried family since last Friday morning, Lancashire Police said.

-The force said a man, aged 50, from Burnley has been arrested in connection with their investigation and is currently helping police with inquiries.
+The force said a man, 50 and from Burnley has been arrested in connection with their investigation and is currently helping police with inquiries.

 Police say at about 9.30am on Friday a woman matching Ms Kenyon’s description left an address on Todmorden Road, Burnley with a man and travelled in a silver Ford Transit, registration MT57 FLC, to the Bolton by Bowland area of north Lancashire.